Pieces of Wisdom Every Parent Should Teach Their Children

-As the ego is moulding in a young person, there becomes a tendency to become self centred.
-Everything becomes about them, (me,me,me) and its usually not until they reach school age (or later) where they come to realize that this world is filled with billions of other “me,me’s” that also want to be seen and heard.
+As the ego is molding in a young person, there becomes a tendency to become self-centered.
+Everything becomes about them, (me, me, me) and its usually not until they reach school age (or later) where they come to realize that this world is filled with billions of other “me, me’s” that also want to be seen and heard.

 It is in this struggle to be heard, to feel unique and special that victim mentality can form as they begin to blame others for their problems, and by teaching them to take responsibility for their own happiness we set them on to a path of self dependance that will take them leaps and bounds ahead of “the crowd”.

 4. Find your own path.

 As much as we want to help our children grow, learn and find themselves.
 We can’t live their life and we do not exist inside of them.
 They are the only ones who can find what resonates with them and what they choose to obtain while they are here.

 The more we impose our own predisposed beliefs, viewpoints, and indoctrination, the more they conform into the same box we often find ourselves trapped in.

 When your child asks questions about the world, instead of immediately responding with what you think you know, ask them what they think, and work your answer around it.